Rock Machine MC criminal allegations and incidents: Quebec

-On 7 December 1995, police arrested Yves "Flag" Gagné, a prominent member of the Hells Angels' Trois-Rivieres chapter, and Guy Majeau, a member of the Rowdy Crew in Lanaudiere, a Hells Angels support club.
+On December 7, 1995, police arrested Yves "Flag" Gagné, a prominent member of the Hells Angels' Trois-Rivières chapter, and Guy Majeau, a member of the Rowdy Crew in Lanaudiere, a Hells Angels support club.
 Authorities also arrested Normand Lortie, an associate of the Angels and owner of a Laval strip club.
 All three were charged with conspiring to murder prominent members of the Rock Machine and the affiliated Dark Circle; the targets of the plot were founding members of the Rock Machine, this included Porter and Richard "Bam Bam" Lagace, also Dark Circle member Louis-Jacques Deschenes.
 Porter would later survive another assassination attempt, when he was shot in the shoulder by a contract killer hired by the Hells Angels.
 These events caused him and some other members to go into hiding in Ontario in 1999.
 While in Ontario the Hells Angels and their support clubs took over his personal territory in downtown Montreal.

 In January 1996, a Hells Angels associate, Glenn Cormier, was murdered by the Rock Machine in Quebec City.

 Steinert who was a Full-Patch Hells Angel was the largest pimp in Montreal, owning the Sensations escort service, whose office in Montreal was destroyed in a case of arson in August 1996 by the Rock Machine.
 Also in August 1996, Salvatore Cazzetta, who was being held in the Parthenais Detention Center prior to his extradition to the United States, was attacked and wounded by six other prisoners in a "jailhouse contract".
 In October 1996, two Rock Machine members, Christian Deschesnes and Renaud Jomphe, were shot dead while eating at a Chinese restaurant in Verdun.

 In November 1996, the Rock Machine planted a bomb in the old Hells Angels bunker in St. Nicholas and the residential neighborhood where it was located was shaken by the immense force of the blast.
 The bunker received significant damage.
 In December 1996, Bruno Van Lerberghe, a member of the Quebec City chapter of the Hells Angles, was killed while eating at a restaurant, being shot six times, no one was ever charged with the killing but authorities assume it was by a member or members of the Rock Machine.